alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

+Save As UNICODE file: set default TRUE in NT OS.
 Don't show files from sub directories not in other dir (default).
 Read files in alphabetical order (not reverse).
 File\Preferences dialog must remember selected tab for current session.